openconfig/featureprofiles/feature/experimental/policy/otg_tests/prefix_set_test/README.md

 ## Summary

--   Prefix list is updated and replaced correctly
+-   Prefix list is updated and replaced correctly after restarting the process with supports gNOI to validate that internal state of OC agent is in sync with the running configuration.

 ## Testbed type